Register to Vote On-line

 We will not accept voter registrations by email or fax.
 Only original copies are accepted.

-The deadline to submit a registration to vote in the 2020 Primary election is Monday, April 4th, 2022 at 11:59 PM.
+The deadline to submit a voter registration application to vote in the 2022 Primary election is Monday, April 4th, 2022 at 4:30 PM or at 11:59 PM for a voter to complete and submit a voter registration application online.

 A voter must be 18 by Tuesday, November 8, 2022 to cast a ballot in the 2022 Primary Election.